phuchs47203/Nhom7_TCPChat/README.md

-Folder TCP Chat is Client
+Folder TCP Chat is Client.